Hunter109/SD-Tech-Clone/README.md

 ![SD Tech Logo](https://sdtechinc.com/wp-content/uploads/2022/01/footer_logo.png)

-This is a clone of the SD Tech website created for practice with HTML, CSS, and possibly other technologies.
+This is a clone of the SD Tech website created for practice with HTML, CSS.

 ## Table of Contents